-This lesson does not focus on the history of the American Thanksgiving festival or the purpose of Thanksgiving as it would be too complex for younger learners and in many cases has little relevance within their own culture.
-Instead, it introduces students to some fun Thanksgiving-related games and activities, as well as a Thanksgiving song!
+This lesson does not focus on the history of the American Thanksgiving as it would be too complex for younger learners and in many cases has little relevance within their own culture.
+Instead, it introduces students to some fun Thanksgiving-related games and activities, as well as a Thanksgiving song and a funny Thanksgiving story!